About the grants

-These grants will prioritise investments in these three areas, where clean technologies have high potential to be commercialised and scaled-up.
-You are strongly encouraged to review the NSW Decarbonisation Innovation Study- external site to ensure your project aligns with the identified decarbonisation priority areas.
+These grants will prioritise investments in these three areas where potential for scale-up and commercialisation is high.
+You are strongly encouraged to review the NSW Decarbonisation Innovation Study to ensure your project aligns with the identified decarbonisation priority areas.

 Projects are generally eligible for funding if they:

-- align with clean technology innovation’s decarbonisation priority areas
+- align with the clean technology innovation’s infrastructure priorities areas

-- fall within Technology Readiness Levels 6-9 and has a Commercial Readiness Index less than 5 in NSW (for more information see Appendix 1 of the guidelines)
+- fall within Technology Readiness Levels 6-9 and /or a Commercial Readiness Levels 2-3 (for more information see Appendix 1 of the guidelines)

 - are based in NSW

-- can demonstrate a minimum of 1:1 matched funding co-contribution
+- can demonstrate a minimum 1:1 matched funding co-contribution

-- can demonstrate the project would not proceed without NSW Government funding; and
+- can demonstrate the project would not proceed without NSW Government funding